Family worship can help parents give their children a full view of God in all his beautiful person and wonderful works.

-At the inauguration of the nation Israel, just before they were to cross over into the Promised Land, God explicitly commanded the parents (and grandparents) to carefully teach His Word to the next generation:
+At the inauguration of the nation of Israel, just before they were to cross over into the Promised Land, God explicitly commanded the parents (and grandparents) to carefully teach his Word to the next generation:

 you” are singular), as each person would love God wholly and hold God’s Word in his heart.
 Such a heart would then overflow in daily practice and conversation, teaching God’s Word to the next generation at various times and situations of life.

 These informal, everyday conversations centering on God serve to counteract the worldly teaching that comes through so many different forms of media.
 So much of television, music, websites, books, magazines, and the rest advance a godless worldview.
 As parents we must wisely restrict the access such media has in our homes, and perhaps more importantly, help our children (especially as they mature) to discern truth from error while interacting with these resources.
 For example, when a children’s cartoon refers to “millions of years,” we should take the opportunity to present the truth of Scripture and God’s creation in six literal days.
 Let us evaluate our media consumption and commit to bringing God’s Word to bear on these powerful teaching venues.

 It is the parents’ primary responsibility to rear children, with the father taking the lead.

 A similar expression of this important parental task appears in Paul’s letter to the Ephesian church.
 There he commands fathers in particular, “